About Testicular Cancer

 The Different Stages of Testicular Cancer

-- Stage 0 – Cancerous cells develop in seminiferous tubules of the testicle but haven’t spread to other parts of the testes.
+- Stage 0 – Cancerous cells develop in seminiferous tubules of the affected testicle but haven’t spread to other parts of the testes.
 In the early stages, it has yet to spread to lymph nodes or other regions of the body.

 - Stage I – Tumor has grown beyond the seminiferous tubules into other regions of the testes, and perhaps beyond.
 Cancer has neither spread to the lymph nodes nor other parts of the body.